Real-time metrics definitions

 What causes this number to go down?
 A slot is considered unavailable when:

-A contact in the slot is: connected to the agent, in After Contact Work, inbound ringing, outbound ringing, missed, or in an error state.
+• A contact in the slot is: connected to the agent, in After Contact Work, inbound ringing, outbound ringing, missed, or in an error state.

-A contact in the slot is connected to the agent and on hold.
+• A contact in the slot is connected to the agent and on hold.

 Amazon Connect doesn't count an agent's slots when:

-The agent has set their status in the CCP to a custom status, such as Break or Training.
+• The agent has set their status in the CCP to a custom status, such as Break or Training.
 Amazon Connect doesn't count these slots because agents can't take inbound contacts when they've set their status to a custom status.

-The agent can't take contacts from that channel per their routing profile.
+• The agent can't take contacts from that channel per their routing profile.

-In the GetCurrentMetricData API, this metric is
+In the GetCurrentMetricData API, this metric can be retrieved by using SLOTS_AVAILABLE.

 Available

 The number of agents who can take an inbound contact.
-An agent can only take inbound contacts when they manually set their status to Available in the CCP (or in some cases when their supervisor changes it).
+An agent can only take inbound contacts when they manually set their status to Available in the CCP (or in some cases when their manager changes it).

 This is different from how many more inbound contacts an agent could take.
 If you want to know how many more contacts an agent can have routed to them, look at the Availability metric.
 It indicates how many slots the agent has free.